Sharjeel50/lat-long/README.txt

 Tell us what you'd have changed if you'd have had more time?

-I would split the files up to make it more clear for other developers, I would also find another way to sort my dictionary as the current way is confusing.
+I would split the files up to make it more clear for other developers and so it is less cluttered, I would also find another way to sort my dictionary as the current way is confusing.
+I would also try to lower the time complexity of this application to get it as fast as possible.
+I would additionally find a way to make sure I don't call the API so much which further makes the application slower.

 What bits did you find the toughest?
 What bit are you most proud of?
 In both cases, why?